nuriel77/iri-playbook/docs/post-installation.rst

 .. note::

-   Adding or remove neighbors is done "on the fly", so you will also have to add (or remove) the neighbor(s) in the configuration file of IRI.
+   Adding or remove neighbors is done "on the fly" with curl, so you will also have to add (or remove) the neighbor(s) in the configuration file of IRI.

 The reason to add it to the configuration file is that after a restart of IRI, any neighbors added with the peer manager will be gone.